 “There’s a demonic presence on this island,” a young woman sitting at the Lower Tavern bar said to me.
 “I can feel it,” she said.
 “I know.
 I feel something too” I replied.
 I was telling her about my work writing about cults and my story investigating Sambodha.
 I told her the island had a deep, dark and creepy vibe to it.
 “I have to leave soon,” I said.
 “I don’t feel safe here anymore.”

 By the time I had this conversation I had spent a month on the island interviewing people, researching and investigating the story.
-I had
+I had travelled all over the beautiful landscape in deep awe of where I was.

 Given what my research revealed about Sambodha members following people and showing up in unexpected places I became increasingly concerned about my safety.
 Jim had told me he that he suspected Sambodha knew something was up.
 He had a few tense interactions with members.
 And I was stared down hard by a current Sambodha staff member and potentially followed.
 The last night I stayed there I even had a police officer do a patrol around the hostel premises throughout the night.